Nov 5, 2014

 On National Voter Registration Day (September 23rd), thousands of volunteers across the country gathered in areas such as the mall, school campuses, bus stops, and concert venues to register voters in time for the upcoming state elections.
 Among these volunteers was Katie Raitz; a friendly and knowledgeable representative of Colorado Youth Matter’s CREATE Council.
 Katie greeted students on Colorado University’s busy campus and talked to them about the importance of voting.

-“It’s essential that millennials vote because laws are being made as we speak, and it’s so important to take part …
+“It’s essential that millennials vote because laws are being made as we speak, and it’s so important to …

 Aug 14, 2014